 2.Design challenges, Opputriunies & HMW Cards:

-That’s the main value of the product, the challenges we need to solve, the opportunities we may cover and the questions we need to answer.
+That’s the primary value of the product, the problems we need to solve, the opportunities we may cover, and the questions we need to answer.

-There are two ways you could follow to cover all the information you need, first is by breaking down the product features and go through it one by one. the second way is by dividing the users into groups and start to cover their needs.
-The second way is so easy and simple, but for the first one you should know at least the fundamentals of conceptual design, and here is a research document by professor Danial Jackson “Towards a theory of conceptual design for software,” it will help you to unleash the compacity of this task.
-Another point to discover is the task-centered design, it will help you also to discover the different information best way. that’s not everything, there is more and more of methods, concepts, and activities you will notice its helpful impact through your career path.
+There are two ways you could follow to cover all the information you need: first is by breaking down the product features and go through it one by one.
+The second way is by dividing the users into groups and start to cover their needs.
+The second way is so easy and straightforward, but for the first one you should know at least the fundamentals of conceptual design, and here is a research document by professor Danial Jackson “Towards a theory of conceptual design for software,” it will help you to unleash the compacity of this task.
+Another point to discover is the task-centered design; it will help you also to identify the different information the best way.
+That’s not everything; there is more and more of methods, concepts, and activities you will notice its significant impact through your career path.

-What makes your product different, is not only the ease of use or any kind of design principles. it’s Wow-Factors. and that’s why it’s very important to keep some features in a specific category with this title.
-During the research phase, we discover all the needs and features. in many cases, we find very unique design opportunities, it’s uniqueness may because of the competitor’s weakness, may because we could implement something totally new or we could give the users a delightful experience. anyways, it’s that kind of features where your users will say “Wow!“
+What makes your product different is not only the ease of use or any design principles.
+It’s Wow-Factors.
+And that’s why it’s crucial to keep some features in a specific category with this title.
+During the research phase, we discover all the needs and functions.
+In many cases, we find unique design opportunities; it’s uniqueness may because of the competitor’s weakness, may because we could implement something new or we could give the users a delightful experience. anyways, it’s that kind of features where your users will say, “Wow!”

 There are three responses to a piece of design – yes, no, and WOW!